94% of Lincoln Marketing students said they were satisfied with this course overall, according to the National Student Survey 2016

 Analysis of Business Data

-This introduces some quantitative techniques fundamental to the analysis of business data.
-It promotes a critical awareness and understanding of some of the processes, techniques and technology by which numerical information can be collected and communicated.
-Students practise the systematic use of appropriate industry-standard computer technology for the acquisition, analysis and presentation of data (for example, Excel or SPSS).
+This module aims to introduce some quantitative techniques fundamental to the analysis of business data.
+It seeks to promote a critical awareness and understanding of some of the processes, techniques and technology by which numerical information can be collected and communicated.
+Students have the opportunity to practice the systematic use of appropriate industry-standard computer technology for the acquisition, analysis and presentation of data (for example, Excel or SPSS).